Lifecycle overview

 - Mempool Placement: Commissioned computations are queued in the mempool.

-- Execution: Nodes execute the computation securely, ensuring privacy and accuracy.
+- Execution: Nodes execute the computation securely, ensuring confidentiality and accuracy.

-- Post-Execution Callbacks: Following execution, actions defined for success or failure cases are carried out to ensure seamless workflow integration.
+- Post-Execution Callbacks: Following execution, actions defined for success or failure cases are carried out so downstream programs can update state or notify clients.

 Each computation can specify an optional execution window consisting of:- Valid After Timestamp: The earliest time a computation can be executed.